 London Overground performs well compared to most TOCs.
-RTA was lower than previous quarter (Q3 2017-18) but higher than the same period a year ago, Q4 2016-17.
+RTA was higher than previous quarter (Q4 2017-18) and the same period a year ago, Q1 2017-18.

 Graph 33 - London Overground percentage of RTA

 Cancellations and significant lateness (CaSL)

 CaSL is an industry measure of the percentage of trains, which arrive 'significantly' late or do not run, expressed as a percentage of the total number of trains planned.
 A train is defined as significantly late if it arrives 30 or more minutes late at its planned destination or fails to complete its entire planned route, including calling at all timetabled stations.